How to read your 1099 | Robinhood

 1. Robinhood’s address and taxpayer identification number (TIN)

-2. Your account information, including your account number, address, TIN, and document ID: You’ll need this information to import your 1099 into your tax software provider
+2. Your account information, including your account number, address, and TIN: You’ll need this information to import your 1099 into your tax software provider

 3. Dividends and distributions (IRS Form 1099-DIV): Includes income from any dividends or distributions from an investment during the year